Installation ↑ Back to top

 Individual Pricing and Cart/Order Totals

-When the Default Group Mode is active, the subtotals of parent/child line items in cart/order templates are added together and the actual subtotal of the parent item is replaced by the aggregated subtotal.
+When the Grouped selection is active under Item Grouping, the subtotals of parent/child line items in cart/order templates are added together and the actual subtotal of the parent item is replaced by the aggregated subtotal.
 Additionally, the subtotals of individually-priced items are indented and displayed with a Subtotal: prefix.
 This behavior can be changed with this snippet.

 Bundles with Subscription products